 Kings Canyon: Good level of fitness required for the four-hour walk around the canyon’s rim.

-This tour departs Adelaide on Tuesday's, as it's our most popular overland adventure tour here at Real Aussie Adventures make sure you book well in advance.
+This tour departs Adelaide every Tuesday, as it's our most popular overland adventure tour here at Real Aussie Adventures make sure you book well in advance.

 13 Day Adelaide To Darwin Tour Package including Uluru and Kakadu

 Adelaide to Southern Flinders Ranges

 On the morning of day 1 of your adventure, we pick you up in Adelaide.
 You will head through the picturesque vineyards of the Clare Valley wine region.
 Then the outback adventure really beings as we travel through the historic town of Melrose, gateway to the Flinders Ranges.
 You can then enjoy an easy stroll through the awesome Alligator Gorge, which is sometimes bursting with wild flowers.
 Tonight you will stay in the heart of the Southern Flinders Ranges.
 (LD)

 Flinders Ranges to Coober Pedy